 Reversible alopecia, sometimes progressing to total baldness, was observed in up to 66% of patients.

 The following adverse reactions have been infrequently reported: abdominal pain, aftertaste, constipation, dysphagia, asthenia, fatigue, malaise, somnolence, transient cortical blindness, optic neuritis, interstitial pneumonitis/pulmonary fibrosis, fever, seizure (occasionally associated with allergic reactions), Stevens-Johnson syndrome, and toxic epidermal necrolysis, pigmentation, and a single report of radiation recall dermatitis.

-Hepatic toxicity, generally in patients receiving higher doses of the drug than those recommended, has been reported with Etoposide Injection USP.
+Hepatic toxicity, generally in patients receiving higher doses of the drug than those recommended, has been reported with Etoposide.
 Metabolic acidosis has also been reported in patients receiving higher doses.